Suprarural: Architectural Atlas of Rural Protocols of the American Midwest and the Argentine PampasCiro Najle and Lluís Ortega

 The research project develops an Atlas of Rural Protocols as an alternative approach to the existing models of relationship between the urban and the natural grounded on palliative, decorative, or hygienic ethics.
 Against the grain of these models and superseding their nostalgic frameworks, the notion of the “suprarural” seeks to unveil, reframe, systematize, and empower the unexplored architectural forces latent in rural organizations, particularly focusing on those related to agricultural production and livestock farming.
 Rather than “naturalizing” nature from the functional perspective of the urban, the aim of the investigation is to develop techniques to straightforwardly “urbanize” with and through those of the rural domain.
 For this purpose, the target of the investigation is the design and editing of an Atlas of Rural Protocols across two regions: the Argentinean Pampas and the American Midwest, understanding both as coherent pieces of a territorial-scale architecture, yet to be unleashed.

-Lluis Ortega cofounded F451arquitectura, an internationally awarded collaborative practice based in Barcelona, in 1999.
+Lluis Ortega cofounded F451arquitectura, rebranded as Sio2arch in 2014, an internationally awarded collaborative practice based in Barcelona, in 1999.
 Their work includes architecture, exhibition design and curatorship, interior design, urban design, and landscape architecture.
-He is currently assistant professor at the University of Illinois at Chicago, and he has previously taught at the Escola d'Arquitectura La Salle in Barcelona; the Akademie der Bildenden Kunste in Wien; the ETSAM, Madrid; and Harvard University’s GSD (where he was assistant professor from 2006 to 2009); the ETSAB, Barcelona; and the University of Alicante.
+He is currently associate professor at the Illinois Institute of Technology in Chicago, and he has previously taught at University of Illinois at Chicago, at the Escola d'Arquitectura La Salle in Barcelona; the Akademie der Bildenden Kunste in Wien; the ETSAM, Madrid; and Harvard University's GSD (where he was assistant professor from 2006 to 2009); the ETSAB, Barcelona; and the University of Alicante.
 Ortega has edited or coedited several architectural publications, including Quaderns d Aquitectura: Urbanisme between 2003 and 2005; the 2G Monograph 14, with Gustavo Gili; Saques de Esquina in Pretextos, with Moises Puente; La Digitalizacion toma el Mando (Digitalization takes Command), with Gustavo Gili; and Platform 2008, with Actar.